 Remember that this is the land and era of El Greco – the famous painter who made his mark in Spain.
 If you feel like a beautiful country drive, you can visit the small El Greco museum in Fodele, his birthplace – the charming traditional village is just an hour from here.

 Anogia – the Real Cretan Experience

 If you have to pick just one Cretan village to get a true taste of authentic Crete, then this is the one.
 Hig on the slopes of Mt.
 Psiloritis and not too far from the cave that claims to have sheltered the infant Zeus is Anogia.

 This proud village has been razed to the ground three times – twice by the Ottomans and once by the Germans in WWII.
 This is where you come to pay your respects and see what the Cretan character is made of.

 But it’s not just history – Anogia is famous for being the hometown of some of the most famous musicians of Crete.
 For some passionate Lyra playing that stirs the soul, stay into the evening, and you may hear some.
 Or come during a village festival – as locals and check out posters to discover village festival dates – there are many, especially in the summer.

 Crete is quite narrow here from north to south, so you may want to check out the south coast.
 En route to Preveli, try a stop at the lush mountain village of Spili.
 The village is famous for its magnificent fountain, where sweet and cold mountain water gushes forcefully from the mouths of some 20 lions, carved in the Venetian era.

 A beautiful monastery perched high above the Libyan sea is your first stop.
-Visit the chapel, and remember the proud monks bravely participated in uprisings against the Ottomans and in the Cretan resistance in WWII.
+Visit the chapel and remember the proud monks who bravely participated in uprisings against the Ottomans and the Cretan resistance.